 These days, I work as an animal care specialist at the only no-kill rabbit shelter in Illinois (we also have cats).
 It's not glamorous.
 It's not lucrative.
 But I get to spend my days helping animals that nobody else will help, which is pretty awesome.
 And it's the opposite of soul-crushing.

-I'm also studying to be a professional dog trainer.
-I should be finished with that by the end of the year and I want to work with dogs with behavioral problems in order to make them more adoptable.
+I'm also a professional dog trainer.
+Eventually, I want to work with dogs in shelters/rescues with behavioral problems in order to make them more adoptable.
 I'm also certified in canine first aid and CPR; I think it's pretty cool.

-My limited non-work/school time is spent just trying to enjoy the moment.
+My limited free time is spent just trying to enjoy the moment.
 Sometimes (ok, maybe more than sometimes) that just means a long walk or frisbee/fetch session with my dog.
-But it could also mean karaoke (live-band or regular), discovering new beers and/or breweries (bonus if they're dog-friendly), watching roller derby, blogging (I have a blog about dogs and beer; feel free to check it out at http://www.chicagonow.com/pints-pups), cooking, catching up on my DVR ... you get the idea.
+But it could also mean karaoke (live-band or regular), discovering new beers and/or breweries (bonus if they're dog-friendly), watching roller derby, blogging (I have a blog about dogs and beer; it's called Pints and Pups.
+Feel free to check it out), cooking, catching up on my DVR ... you get the idea.

 - Live-band karaoke.
 Seriously.
 I can rock a cover of "Back in the USSR" like you wouldn't believe.